Brown Pre-College Online

-Experience Summer@Brown where you are.
+Experience Brown Pre-College wherever you are.

 You will be able to embrace the challenge of college-level academics without the pressure of formal grades and credit, in classes taught by instructors just as interested in your learning as you are, alongside students just as engaged as you.